VacCrow/vaccrow.github.io/guides/ultimates/UCOB.md

 If *Nael* appears between *Twintania* and *Bahamut Prime*, you have to split into four groups of 2.
 Bait the **Twisters** and **Megaflare** puddles the same way:
 <img class="soloImg" src="{{ page.imagePath | append: "heavensfall2b.jpg" }}">

 Afterward, you'll use the **Heavensfall** knockback to get pushed into your tower.
-The player how dodge to the right will take the 4 towers to the right of *Nael*, the one under *Nael* included.
-Whereas the players who dodge to the left will take the towers to the left of *Nael*.
+The players who dodged to the right will take the 4 towers to the right of *Nael*, the one under *Nael* included.
+Whereas the players who dodged to the left will take the towers to the left of *Nael*.
 After the knockback you have one second to adjust your position:

 {% assign slideCounter = slideCounter | plus: 1 %}